back to Blog

 Exclusivity

-An agreement preventing wholesalers from selling to competing retailers within a specific area.
+An agreement preventing a wholesaler from selling to competing retailers within a specific area or market.

 Exporter